-In Fig. 7 we can see that the reconstruction of the first object from the composite hologram is severely contaminated by the diffractions of the other objects.
+contaminated by the diffractions of the other objects.
 These diffractions can be eliminated by the application of the corrected hologram segmentation.
 It can be seen that the Gerchberg-Saxton algorithm does not converge in the case of a composite hologram, while it works appropriately for the correctly segmented hologram.
-Worth to note, that the apparently slow or missing convergence of the phase retrieval algorithms make it uncertain if they can be applied efficiently in general for twin image elimination.
+It is worth noting that the apparently slow or missing convergence of the